 Several weeks ago, I shared a recipe for my milk bread buns.
 It you haven’t made them yet, these burgers should spur you into action, although crisp ciabatta or buttery brioche buns are an equally delicious place to land.
 Whichever buns you choose, I’d suggest buttering and toasting the cut sides before stacking up.
 It makes all the difference.

 The star of any burger, is obviously the patty.
-Without sounding like an airline option, here, you can use chicken or beef.
-Both lend themselves to the Greek-ness of the flavourings.
+Chicken, beef and lamb lend themselves well to Greek flavourings.
 Minty and fresh with the salty astringency of feta and lemon.
 How can it be anything but good?
 And if you feel these Greek-style burgers need a side, a tray of oven-roasted sweet potato shoestring fries with lemon salt are the bees knees.

 On another note: If you’re keen to join the September cooking classes, there are just 2 places available for Saturday 14th September.
 The menu is crammed with wholesome goodness, bold flavours and heaps of plant-centred recipes from breakfast, lunch, dinner and dessert.
 For enquiries, you’re welcome to email me at email@example.com.